jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_configure_crawl_process_for_web_crawler.md

 One main concept you need to properly understand is the "crawl session".
 When started, the crawler **runs an unlimited number of "crawl sessions"**.

 During each session it will crawl a particular number of pages, and will follow the rules you gave it.
-Those rules will for example **limit the number of websites it visits in parallel**, the **number of pages it accesses for one website**, etc.
+Those rules will for example **limit the number of websites visited in parallel**, the **number of pages accessed for one website**, etc.

 When the number of URL is reached, the crawler "flushes" its "buffer": this is where documents are really indexed.
 A new session is automatically started afterwards.